leafhuy/DigitallockbaseCode/README.md

  - 12V solenoid Lock
  - 20x4 HD44780 Liquid Crystal LCD
  - 4x4 numpad
-> Project was coded on Micro Chip Studio\
-> import Code to Atmega 128 thourgh "AVR USBasp Programmer" (you can search this on Google)
+> Code written in Microchip Studio\
+> Program uploaded to ATmega128 using AVR USBasp Programmer

 You can go watch my test circuit at (https://github.com/leafhuy/DigitallockbaseCode/blob/main/DigitalLockCircuitProteus.png)
+>Note: In the Proteus simulation, the 12V solenoid lock is replaced by a light bulb to represent the locking mechanism.